You’ll find only hints of Linn County’s stature as an excellent fishing destination from Interstate 5.

 Buena Vista in Polk County has a launch about a mile down the Willamette from the Santiam.

-Learn more about the many Willamette River fishing opportunities here.
+Learn more about the many types of fishing in the Willamette River.

 Fishing in Neighboring Counties